LLNL/sundials/src/cvodes/README.md

 ## References

-* A. C. Hindmarsh and R. Serban, "User Documentation for CVODES v5.0.0," LLNL technical report UCRL-SM-208111, Oct 2019.
+* A. C. Hindmarsh and R. Serban, "User Documentation for CVODES v5.1.0," LLNL technical report UCRL-SM-208111, Jan 2020.

-* A. C. Hindmarsh and R. Serban, "Example Programs for CVODES v5.0.0," LLNL technical report UCRL-SM-208115, Oct 2019.
+* A. C. Hindmarsh and R. Serban, "Example Programs for CVODES v5.1.0," LLNL technical report UCRL-SM-208115, Jan 2020.

 * R. Serban and A. C. Hindmarsh, "CVODES: the Sensitivity-Enabled ODE solver in SUNDIALS," Proceedings of IDETC/CIE 2005, Sept.
 2005,